arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 <div class = "hint" style = "align-items: center; display: flex;">

-<div style = "margin: 1rem; max-width: 45%;"> If you're the first person to fire up this environment in a while, you might see this loading screen for several minutes.
+<div style = "margin: 1rem; max-width: 45%; float:right;"> If you're the first person to fire up this environment in a while, you might see this loading screen for several minutes.
 Be patient!</div>
 <div style = "margin: 1rem; max-width: 45%; float:right;"> ![Binder loading screen](media/binder_loading.gif)</div>
 </div>

 **Then**, once you have access to RStudio and you see something like the image below, you'll need to open the sample data for this course.
-In the file area to the lower right, click on the folder called "R Basics: Transforming Data".
+In the file area to the lower right, you'll see, among multiple choices, the folder called "r_basics_transform_data".
+That's the code for this module!

 ![RStudio as shown in the cloud platform Binder](media/binder_rstudio.png)

 <h3>Option 2: Work on Your Computer</h3>

 If you have [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed already on your local computer, you might be interested in simply downloading our sample code to your computer.
 Here's how.
+Note -- if you've already done this step in another module, you might have the material for this module already!

 * In RStudio, open a new project (File, New Project)
 * Select Version Control, then Git